GFNY is back in Colombia

 Caroline Lindsay,

-New York City, June 19, 2025 -This Sunday, the world-renowned pilgrimage town of Lourdes, nestled at the base of the majestic Pyrenees Mountains in southwest France, will host the fourth edition of GFNY Lourdes Tourmalet, a race known for its stunning scenery and grueling challenge.
+New York City, June 11, 2026 – This Sunday, the world-renowned pilgrimage town of Lourdes, nestled at the foot of the majestic Pyrenees Mountains in southwestern France, will host the fifth edition of GFNY Lourdes Tourmalet, one of the most challenging and scenic races on the GFNY Road to NYC.

-Over 1000 cyclists from around the world will take on a 157 km course featuring a 4064 meters of elevation gain, including the legendary Col du Tourmalet (2115m) — the most frequently used climb in Tour de France history since 1910.
+More than 1,500 cyclists from around the world make this GFNY the largest cycling race in the French Pyrenees.
+Riders will face a demanding 157 km course featuring 4,064 meters of climbing, highlighted by the legendary Col du Tourmalet (2,115 m), the most frequently climbed mountain pass in Tour de France history and one of the sport’s most iconic ascents.

 Website: lourdes.gfny.com